paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 dependency BOM entries.
 Some fields (such as `uri` , for example) have been omitted until further investigation is done to find out how these can be obtained.

+### License Information

+As a note, the plan is to use various scanning tools in order to obtain license information for all dependencies.
+It should be assumed that you are receiving all of the output from a given license scanning tool with no further vetting at this time.
+If this could potentially cause issues for your compliance process you should go through with any advanced compliance that is normally required.
+However, there should be a good faith effort to provide only false-postive license results to ensure that individuals can still trust that all relevant licenses are present.
+This level of confidence and verification may change in the future, but that change should be communicated in later documentation.